 So, having said all of that, which is really background stuff that I want to situate the work of the election in, I want to sum that up by saying that the work of election [00:24:00] in the exercises may help us in three ways, or may do three things.
 The first is, and this is what Ignatius really talks about most strongly, to discern and choose the state or way of life that will best allow me to love and serve God.
 Or, I might already have made that kind of choice, but I want to discern how to live it out more fully, more lovingly, more radically, with greater commitment.
 And that's if I don't need to make a decision per se, but I need to kind of say, still be able to decide, how do I live this out as fully as I can?
 And that is called a reform of life.
 So, we get election retreat, and we get what Ignatius calls a reform of life retreat.
 So generally, one or the other is going on.

-And at the same time, if we go with what Herbert Alonso is saying about the personal vocation, the exercises also help us perhaps to crystallize [00:25:00] what that personal vocation is, that particular call of who I am supposed to be and what I'm called to do in the world, so all my other decisions going forward are considered against the touchstone of that personal vocation.
+And at the same time, if we go with what Herbert Alphonso is saying about the personal vocation, the exercises also help us perhaps to crystallize [00:25:00] what that personal vocation is, that particular call of who I am supposed to be and what I'm called to do in the world, so all my other decisions going forward are considered against the touchstone of that personal vocation.
 Does it align with that core sense of who I'm called to be in the world?

 Another way of understanding election is that it's not so much about what you decide as it's a revelation that you await, that it's something that is revealed by God to you in the retreat that is made clear to you by God.
 It’s God's revelation of something new that is precisely for you, but this doesn't mean the exercitant or the one making the exercises should not still do the necessary work to open themselves to what God will show them.
 So, the work of this part of the exercises is often about [00:26:00] readying oneself, opening oneself.
 So, this way of understanding sees election as God's election of me, God's choosing of me.
 The way that I perceive that God has been calling me and molding me over the years through my faith history.